russellbanks/HashHash/README.md

 1. On the file screen, you can input a file and press the calculate button.
 2. On the text screen, you can input text, and it will begin hashing straight away.
 3. On the compare files screen, you can input two files, and press the calculate button.
 HashHash will then tell you if the files match or do not match, according to the hashing algorithm.

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/BanDev/HashHash/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
-* Please make sure you check your spelling and grammar.
-* Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/BanDev/HashHash/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

-### Creating A Pull Request

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License